If you prefer to print out the whole supervision instruction, please find the pdf version in the section of supervision on RM03 Moodle page.

 Now you’ve got the page layout the way you wanted it, but this page is still blank.

-2. Click at the upper left corner.
+Add New Mapbutton.
+With this tool activated, you’ll be able to place a map on the page. - Click at the upper left corner.
 Hold mouse and drag a box on the blank page.
 The map will appear on the page.

-3. Move the map by clicking and dragging it around.
+- Move the map by clicking and dragging it around.

-4. Please try other tools to change size of your map or move content in a right right place.
+- Please try other tools to change size of your map or move content in a right right place.

 Because a Layout in QGIS is part of the main map file, you’ll need to save your main project.
 Go to the main QGIS window (the one with the Layers panel and all the other familiar elements you were working with before), and save your project from there as usual.